 The selection of a fieldwork organization for each student depends largely on the student's interests.
 Before the semester begins, each enrolled student submits a confidential form to the professor that ranks the fieldwork organizations according to the student's preferences.
-In the four semesters that Professor Kavey has taught the course (Spring 2015 - Spring 2018), close to 60% of students have been placed at an organization that they ranked as a first choice, over 30% have been placed at an organization that they ranked as a third choice.
+In the four semesters that Professor Kavey has taught the course (Spring 2015 - Spring 2018), close to 60% of students have been placed at an organization that they ranked as a first choice, over 30% have been placed at an organization that they ranked as a second choice, and the remainder have been placed at an organization that they ranked as a third choice.
 Professor

-\ 5 credits consist of 3 credits for fieldwork and 2 credits for the seminar.
+^{} 5 credits consist of 3 credits for fieldwork and 2 credits for the seminar.